dustinpfister/blog_posts/_posts/js-iife.md

 ## 6 - Conclusion

 So a js IIFE is often my first go to when it comes to generic module design in front end javaScript.
 I might not always use one when it comes to making a nodejs module though as I do not see the need, unless I am making the kind of javaScript module that is expected to work in node and the browser in the same state in which case chances are I would use an IIFE.
+Module design is a lengthy topic in javaScript, an IIFE is one way to go about making something that can be though of as one, but it is not the end of the line at all to say the least.